swatantrasinha/jest-and-RTL/Readme.md

 <details>
 <summary> <ins> Lec 36:  Test Elements with JavaScript Query | Custom Query </ins> </summary>
 <p>
-<ins>Custom query is used in case we are not able to use getBy/queryBy/findBy</ins>
+Custom query is used in case we are not able to use getBy/queryBy/findBy

 <ins>Lec36_Comp.tsx</ins>